reactwg/react-native-releases/docs/guide-release-process-0.75.md

   <summary><b>Backup:</b> How do I manually create a template for this version?</summary>

 Run the [Release](https://github.com/react-native-community/template/actions/workflows/release.yaml) workflow, making sure you use the correct branch.
 For example with the `0.76.*` releases you would use the [0.76-stable](https://github.com/react-native-community/template/tree/0.76-stable) branch:

 <img src="https://github.com/user-attachments/assets/b97f2dcb-430f-4b4d-88d6-ef7e482c01c5" width="600" />

+You will need separate additional permissions to do this, reach out to the **release crew** on Discord for help.

 </details>